osinfra-io/onboarding/README.md

 - **Google Cloud Identity Groups** with role-based access (admin, writer, reader)
 - **GitHub Teams** with hierarchical structure and environment-specific approval workflows
 - **Datadog Teams** for monitoring and observability
+- **User Management** with lifecycle protection for organization owners and admins

-This enables platform teams to quickly onboard new teams with consistent security, governance, and operational practices across sandbox, non-production, and production environments.
+This enables platform teams to quickly onboard new teams with consistent security, governance, and operational practices across sandbox, non-production, and production environments while protecting critical administrative access.

 ## 🏭 Platform Information